Helping millions of people navigate the world of technology.

 Media Features box in Windows Features

-5. Repair or Reset the Windows Media Player
+Fix 5: Repair or Reset the Windows Media Player

 Another possible reason Windows Media Player is not working in Windows 11 is file corruption.
 You can quickly detect and eliminate corruption using the Windows repair feature.
-Here are the steps to do that:

-Step 1: Press Windows + I keyboard shortcut to open the Settings app, choose Apps from the left sidebar, and then Installed Apps from the right pane.
+Step 1: Press the Windows + I keyboard shortcut to open the Settings app, choose Apps from the left sidebar, and then Installed Apps from the right pane.

 Installed apps option in settings